-APSA will hold around 120 virtual Zoom panels in real-time.
-All presenters and audience members will participate in the panel virtually.
-Virtual presenters and audience members are welcome to still attend the in-person event in Montréal and join the virtual sessions as they would remotely from anywhere else in the world.
+All presenters and audience members in these sessions will participate virtually.
+Virtual presenters and audience members are welcome to still attend the in-person event in Montréal and join the online sessions as they would remotely from anywhere else in the world.
+The virtual panel rooms will be created by APSA and placed on the online meeting platform.
+Available to all registered participants and attendees, these session rooms will be Zoom meeting rooms streamed to the virtual platform and will include common Zoom features and functionality.

 Preparation Tips and Timeline for the Annual Meeting